ArtImageHub vs Adobe Photoshop: Which Is Better for Old Photo Restoration?

 The Fundamental Difference

 Adobe Photoshop is a tool for skilled editors.
-Photoshop can produce exceptional results on old photo restoration — but only if the person using it knows what they're doing.
-Healing Brush, Clone Stamp, Neural Filters for colorization and face enhancement, frequency separation, curves — all of these can be applied to damaged photos by a trained professional.
+Photoshop can produce exceptional results on old photo restoration β but only if the person using it knows what they're doing.
+Healing Brush, Clone Stamp, Neural Filters for colorization and face enhancement, frequency separation, curves β all of these can be applied to damaged photos by a trained professional.
+Whether you're tackling a photo torn in quarters or chasing detail in motion-blurred old prints, Photoshop gives a skilled operator the full toolkit.

 Pricing